ACC for log canonical threshold polytopes: Proofs and remarks

 One potential application of LCT-polytopes might be on the problems related to the existence of K\"ahler-Einstein metrics.
 Traditionally, the so-called $\alpha$-invariant was introduced by Tian to deal with the existence of K\"ahler-Einstein metrics (see \cite{Tian87}).
 For a given $\Qq$-Fano variety $X$, the alpha invariant $\alpha(X)$ was shown be $\inf\{\lct(X;D)\mid 0\le D\sim_{\Qq}-K_X\}$ (see \cite[Theorem A.3]{CS08}).
 More recently, log canonical thresholds also appeared in the study of stabilities of varieties (see \cite{Fuj15, Fujita16} and references therein).
 It is expected that LCT-polytopes could give some refined description for the existence of K\"ahler-Einstein metrics.

 Finally, one can also generalize other invariants to multiple divisors.
-In \cite{HL17}, we study the generalization of pseudo-effective thresholds.
+In \cite{HL20,HanLi20accumulation}, we study the generalization of pseudo-effective thresholds.
 Under some conditions, we prove the generalized Fujita's spectrum conjecture and their ACC property (see \cite{Fuj92, Fuj96, DiC16, DiC17}, etc.).
+The $\Rr$-complementary thresholds is a generalization of log canonical thresholds, and it satisfies the ACC as well \cite{HLS19}.
+It is an interesting question that whether $\Rr$-complementary thresholds polytopes satisfy the ACC or not.

 [1]{$^{#1}$}